Mission & History

 Fiorello H. LaGuardia High School of Music & Art and Performing Arts is a world-recognized institution that nurtures and inspires the next generation of artists, visionaries, and global citizens.
 Guided by the principles of academic excellence and creativity, our mission is to provide a dynamic and enriching educational environment that empowers students to explore, innovate, and excel.

 A Brief History of LaGuardia Arts: A Tradition of Excellence in Arts Education (The “Fame” School)

-LaGuardia Arts was the first school in the nation to provide a free, publicly funded program for students with talents in the arts.
-Our model has been replicated in other urban school districts throughout the country.
+New York City currently has nine specialized high schools.
+LaGuardia Arts remains the sole specialized school for the arts.
+We were also the first in the nation to provide a free, publicly funded high school dedicated to the arts.
+Our model has been replicated in other urban school districts throughout the country and the world.

 Over the years, the school has earned an international reputation for excellence.
 Our alumni are creative thinkers, confident collaborators, culturally-engaged innovators, and open-minded citizens, and distinguish themselves in virtually every field of endeavor, including the arts and sciences as well as public service.